Dan609/FetMSC/README.md

-# Replicative senescence in human embryo bone marrow MSCs is characterized by changes in cell motility and subcellular local-ization of Rac1 and RhoA GTPases
+# Replicative senescence in human embryo bone marrow MSCs is characterized by changes in cell motility and subcellular localization of Rac1 and RhoA GTPases

+Danila Bobkov
-Anastasia Lukacheva; Anastasia Gorb; Anastasia Musorina; Daria Kriger; Galina Poljanskaya; Danila Bobkov Institute of Cytology, Russian Academy of Sciences, St. Petersburg, 194064
+Institute of Cytology, Russian Academy of Sciences, St. Petersburg, 194064
 Correspondence: bobkov@incras.ru

+Citation: Lukacheva A.V., Gorb A.I., Musorina A.S., Kriger D.V., Poljanskaya G.G., Bobkov D.E., Replicative senescence in human embryo bone marrow MSCs is characterized by changes in cell motility and subcellular localization of Rac1 and RhoA GTPases, Russian Journal of Bioorganic Chemistry, 2023, Vol. 59, Suppl.
+1, pp. S224–S240.
+DOI: 10.1134/S106816202312018X

 Data and scripts for FetMSC cells analysis: